Azure/azure-policy/README.md

 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*

-### Auto generated resource property that bypasses policy evaluation
+### Optional or auto-generated resource property that bypasses policy evaluation

 In a few instances, when creating a resource from Azure Portal, the property is not set in the PUT request payload.
-When the request reaches the resource provider, the resource provider automatically generates the property and sets the default value.
+When the request reaches the resource provider, the resource provider generates the property and sets the value.
 Because the property is not in the request payload, the policy cannot evaluate the property.
 Known resource fields that exhibit this class of behavior:

 - Microsoft.Storage/storageAccounts/networkAcls.defaultAction
+- Microsoft.Authorization/roleAssignments/principalType
+- Microsoft.Compute/virtualMachines/storageProfile.osDisk.diskSizeGB
+- Microsoft.Compute/virtualMachineScaleSets/virtualMachineProfile.storageProfile.osDisk.diskSizeGB
+- Microsoft.Compute/virtualMachineScaleSets/virtualMachines/storageProfile.osDisk.diskSizeGB

 Using this type of alias in the existence condition of auditIfNotExists or deployIfNotExists policies works correctly.
 These two kinds of effects will get the full resource content to evaluate the existence condition.
 The property is always present in GET request payloads.